 Benefits to help with housing costs

-If you’re a homeowner, you may qualify for help towards your mortgage interest payments.
+If you’re a homeowner, you might qualify for help with your mortgage interest payments.

 Benefits to help with other costs